The Bowen$\unicode{x2013}$Series coding and zeros of zeta functions: Dynamical Applications: Compact surfaces

 We have used the same constant $\varepsilon > 0$ for both results, in the counting geodesics problem Theorem~\ref{counterror}, and for the speed of mixing of geodesic flow in Theorem~\ref{correlation:thm}.
 Assuming this wasn't carelessness, one might ask the following question:

 \begin{problem} How are the $\varepsilon$'s related in two problems? \end{problem} The simple answer is: {\it ``They are the same!''}.
-To see this, we can associate to $\rho(t)$ the Laplace transform
+To see this, we can consider the Laplace transform of the correlation function~$\rho$:

 Thus we are introducing another complex function to describe the mixing rate.
-The definition makes sense for $\Re(z) > 0$ since the integral converges on this half-plane.
+The function~$\hat\rho$ is well-defined for $\Re(z) > 0$ since the integral converges on this half-plane.
 However, there is much more that one can say.
-We recall the following properties of $\hat \rho(z) $.
+We recall the following properties of~$\hat \rho $.

-\begin{lemma} The Laplace transform $\hat \rho(z)$ has the following properties: \begin{enumerate} \item The function $\hat \rho$ extends meromorphically to $\mathbb C$; \item Poles $z_n$ for $\hat \rho$ are related to zeros $s_n$ for the zeta function $Z_V$ by $z_n = s_n -1$; and \item The absence of poles for $\hat \rho(z)$ for a large half-plane $\Re(z)>-\varepsilon$ implies exponential decay of~$\rho$. \end{enumerate} \end{lemma} The existence of meromorphic extension of~$\hat \rho$ can be obtained by establishing a connection between the function $\hat \rho$ and the resolvent of the transfer operators and using properties of the spectrum of the transfer operator.
-The second part follows from the observation that~$Z_V$ has a similar connection to the spectra of essentially the same transfer operators.
+\begin{lemma} The Laplace transform of the correlation function has the following properties: \begin{enumerate} \item The function~$\hat \rho$ extends meromorphically to~$\mathbb C$; \item Poles $z_n$ for $\hat \rho$ are related to zeros $s_n$ for the zeta function $Z_V$ by $z_n = s_n -1$; and \item The absence of poles for the Laplace transform $\hat \rho$ for a large half-plane $\Re(z)>-\varepsilon$ implies exponential decay of~$\rho$ (here $\varepsilon$ is the same as in Theorem~\ref{correlation:thm}). \end{enumerate} \end{lemma} The existence of meromorphic extension of~$\hat \rho$ can be obtained by establishing a connection with the resolvent of the transfer operators and using properties of the spectrum of the transfer operator.
+The second part follows from the observation that~$Z_V$ has a similar connection to the spectra of a suitable transfer operator.
 The last part is classical harmonic analysis using the Paley--Wiener theorem.